 2. Fill the cube

 Space is costly in cold stores.
-Therefore your warehouse space utilisation and storage need to be optimised.
+Therefore, it is recommended to optimise your warehouse space utilisation.
 You can do this by choosing storage options that use your warehouse volume as efficiently as possible.
 For example, automated shuttles maximise the use of space whilst keeping throughput high and minimising the number of workers necessary in the cold store.

 4. Make sure workers are comfortable